HelloBeastie/HelloBeastie.github.io/available-subjects.md

 | ok           | good `oreos`      | hmm             | nice               |
 | ok           | good `zoute` drop | yumm            | nice               |

+{::comment}
+A section with a TeX generated table with all the available slots will be placed here {:/comment}

 * * *
 [back](./)